pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0140.md

 }
 ```

+The `observe` tool would observe only the `model` fields accessed in the trailing closure, and
+would automatically be invoked when those fields change.
+And the `present(item:)` function would
+observe changes to `fact` in order to present the `FactViewController` when the state becomes
+non-`nil`, and dismiss when it becomes `nil`.
+And further, if the user dismisses the controller
+by swiping down, then the `model.fact` state will automatically be `nil`'d out.

-This is absolutely possible, and _this_ is what we call modern UIKit.
+All of this is absolutely possible, and _this_ is what we call modern UIKit.

 ### Don't miss the forest from the trees